Neumann-N/Neumann-N.github.io/_pages/about.md

   - /about.html
 ---

-I am an undergraduate senior studying physics and mathematics at Minnesota State Univeristy, Mankato.
+I am an undergraduate senior studying physics and mathematics at Minnesota State University, Mankato.
 I am currently researching climate related topics with both atmospheric and oceanic focuses.
 Fall of 2021, I hope to enter a graduate program in atmospheric and oceanic science.